 The highly select University Wind Ensemble is composed of 45 to 50 of our most experienced players and performs the finest wind band repertoire.
 Eric Hinton, conductor

 The University Symphonic Band performs three annual concerts of a broad spectrum of concert band literature.
 Eric Hinton, conductor

 At all home football games, the Stadium Band performs fight songs, popular songs of the 50s and 60s, patriotic songs, R&B and funk.
 Audition not required.
 Eric Hinton, conductor

 The Jazz Ensemble explores traditional big band tunes, as well as modern music reflecting jazz, rock and world music influences.
 Small combos are regularly formed to emphasize improvisation.
-Josh Davis,
+Josh Davis, director

 Piano and organ students have the opportunity to study with outstanding faculty and to perform in a variety of settings as soloists and collaborators.
 Piano students may also study organ, and vice versa, and any keyboard player may also study harpsichord.
 Our instruments include Steinway and Baldwin concert grand pianos, a variety of other Steinway, Yamaha and Baldwin grands, two large pipe organs, two smaller pipe organs and three harpsichords.